dealii-courses/triangulation-dofhandler-and-finiteelement-fdrmrc/README.md

 * * * * *
-## .svg output files with grids and sparsity pattern are in folder images
+## .svg output files with grids and sparsity patterns are in folder images